snoozesoftware/snooze-documentation/source/administrator-snoozenode/rabbitmq.rst

 Snooze web makes use of the stomp protocol to plot the hierarchy real time.
-You will need to install the *web stomp plugin* in order to activate this feature See the plugins_ page for instructions.
+You will need to install the *web stomp plugin* in order to activate this feature See the rplugins_ page for instructions.